stiglers-eponym/BeamerPresenter/README.md

 ## Installation
-In Arch Linux you can install one of the AUR packages [beamerpresenter](https://aur.archlinux.org/packages/beamerpresenter) and [beamerpresenter-git](https://aur.archlinux.org/packages/beamerpresenter-git).
+In Arch Linux and Manjaro you can install one of the AUR packages [beamerpresenter](https://aur.archlinux.org/packages/beamerpresenter) and [beamerpresenter-git](https://aur.archlinux.org/packages/beamerpresenter-git).
 Note that in these packages by default MuPDF is selected as PDF engine.
 In the PKGBUILD file of beamerpresenter-git you can easily adjust the Qt version and the PDF engine.

-You can try to install the automatically built flatpak package .
+You can try to install the automatically built flatpak package.
 The flatpak package is currently only available for Qt 5.15 and Poppler as PDF engine.
 The flatpak package is new, there might be some bugs.